Skip to Main Content

 Step 13 image

-14. AVALON is a catalog that CMU shares with eight other academic libraries.
-AVALON can be used to find DVDs, eBooks, or print books in the Library.
+14. The Smiley Memorial Library Catalog can be used to find DVDs, eBooks, course reserves, or print books in the Library.

 Step 14 image